Lambda-Technologies/Open-Graph-Book/CONTRIBUTING.md

 ## So, you want to help build this tool?

+The below will be the process when this is actually up and running :)
+---
 1. Clone this project
 2. Branch off of the releases master branch.
 If a branch doesn't already exist for that goal, feel free to make one Features, Bugfixes, or other changes need to exist as their own branch.
 E.g. `feature-ExportBook`